spacebanana420/tanuki/README.md

 command=/path/to/custom-wine/bin/wine
 ```

-## Running on NixOS

-Custom WINE builds are linked against glibc and other libraries that are located in common Linux paths.
-NixOS, however, does not use these traditional paths, making these binaries incompatible by default.

-To run a custom WINE build on NixOS, install ```steam-run``` on your system and add the following setting to your config.txt:
+Due to typical dynamic-linking, to run a custom WINE build on NixOS, install ```steam-run``` on your system and add the following setting to your config.txt:
 ```
 use_steam-run=true
 ```